frenchie4111/frenchie4111.github.io/_posts/2021-02-20-How-to-design-a-motherboard-for-your-project-part-1.md

 {: .center}
 ![/images/how-to-pcb-part-1/Untitled%2011.png](/images/how-to-pcb-part-1/Untitled%2011.png)

-Then using the "Name" tool I will name all of the new nets something that makes them easier to trace.
+Then using the "Name" tool I will name all of the new nets something that makes them easier to keep track of.
 To name a net, select the tool, then select the green line for the net, a text dialogue should pop up asking you for a name, you can then give the net a unique name, make sure that "Place Label" is checked, and click OK.

 {: .center}
 ![/images/how-to-pcb-part-1/Untitled%2012.png](/images/how-to-pcb-part-1/Untitled%2012.png)